Pepper is Hull's home hero - ER Junior Championship report

-In 100 years of golf played at Kirk Ella, rarely can there have been a more exciting hour of golf as the 2025 East Riding Junior Championship was decided by six holes of play off drama.
+In 100 years of golf played at Kirk Ella, rarely can there have been a more thrilling finish to an event as the 2025 East Riding Junior Championship was decided by six holes of play off drama.

 Hull's George Pepper eventually prevailed over Ganton's Ewan Mackenzie in front of a large crowd after a long day for players and officials alike.

-As someone once said, let's start at the very beginning, as it's a very goog place to start!
+As someone once said, let's start at the very beginning, as it's a very good place to start!

 A healthy entry of 48 of the area's best juniors gathered at Hull Golf Club for this year's championship with the players going out from 7.30am in roughly reverse order of handicap.
 Many of the East Riding Junior Team were there hoping to lift the T.R.
 Leak Trophy, with the final group of Ganton's Ewan Mackenzie and Hornsea's Seth Topham as many people's favourites for the title.